kezenator/adventofcode/README.md

     * Then I re-factored into a re-useable memorization function for future days.
     * Then I also implemented a bottom-up solution.
+11. Game of life clone - iterate until stable config
+    * 31 minutes - too slow!
+    * I didn't have my character grid stuff prepared.
+I knew this would be coming - and I find this part of Rust very difficult because the isize/usize stuff really seems to get in the way.
+    * Will re-write with some better helpers.